romanpunia/vitex/README.md

 Mavi is licensed under the MIT license

 ## Known Issues
-1. Script bindings cover only these modules for now: Core, Compute, Audio, Network, Network HTTP, Network SMTP, Graphics, Engine, Engine GUI, Engine components, Engine renderers.<br />
+1. Script bindings cover only these modules for now: Core, Compute, Audio, Audio effects, Audio filters, Network, Network HTTP, Network SMTP, Graphics, Engine, Engine GUI, Engine components, Engine renderers.<br />
-_TODO: Audio effects, Audio filters, Network MongoDB, Network PostgreSQL._
+_TODO: Network MongoDB 100%, Network PostgreSQL 50%._

 2. Documentation in it's usual form is non-existant at the moment.
 In the nearest future that could be changed.